- Policy owner: Chair, Quality Assurance Committee

 Revocation of award

-The college reserves the right to revoke any conferred award if it is proven through student disciplinary or other action that the student is guilty of cheating, plagiarism, or other fraudulent activity and obtained the degree under false pretences.
-(See Exclusion from a Subject and Program: Academic Misconduct Policy).
+AC reserves the right to revoke any conferred award if it is proven through student disciplinary or other action that the student is guilty of cheating, plagiarism, or other fraudulent activity and obtained the degree under false pretences.
+(See Exclusion from a Course or Subject Policy and Academic Integrity and Misconduct Policy).